 Another way to ensure your systems are lean and low-burden is to integrate all the standards into one system so there is zero duplication.
 The uniform structure of the latest versions of the standards means a large percentage of each standard is exactly the same.
 So, it becomes possible, for example, to combine all the requirements into one small integrated manual.
+For example, you could integrate ISO 45001 and ISO 14001 to establish a streamlined HSE management system.
 Integrating multiple management systems improves consistency and eliminates duplication, all the while reducing the amount of documentation that may have otherwise been required.

 Myth 4: Audits are About Catching People Out